-You might want to do everything you can to share your brand with the world, but that can leave you overwhelmed and ultimately hurt your image.
+You might want to do everything you can to share your brand with the world but that can leave you overwhelmed and ultimately hurt your image.
 Take social media for example.
-It’s easy to make accounts on various platforms, but harder to post regularly, create useful and high-quality content, stay up to date with hashtags and etiquette, and interact with your followers.
-Remember that it’s okay to not be everywhere, if that means strengthening your brand’s presence where you decide it matters most.
+It’s easy to make accounts on various platforms but harder to post regularly, create useful and high-quality content, stay up to date with hashtags and etiquette, and interact with your followers.
+Remember that it’s okay to not be everywhere.
+It’s more important to strengthen your brand’s presence where you decide it matters most.

-It’s often said that the ROI of branding efforts like these is difficult to measure, and they may indeed feel like less concrete actions than other tactics for attracting customers.
+It’s often said that when it comes to branding efforts like these, the ROI (Return of Investment) is difficult to measure and your branding efforts may indeed feel less like concrete actions than other tactics for attracting customers.
 Still, that doesn’t mean it’s not worth putting in the extra effort to raise awareness of your brand.
 It may even be crucial to succeed in today’s business world.